Australia win the toss, to bat in fourth test

 Australia have already regained the Ashes after they won the third match in Perth at the WACA to give them an unassailable 3-0 lead in the five-match series.

+"(It was) Probably ready about four days ago.
+It's been sitting on the roller.
+Looks like a pretty nice wicket.
+Hopefully we can post a big first innings total," he said.

+"Pressure is off a little bit having won the Ashes.
+At the same time we want to keep winning.
+We want to make it a habit."

-Smith's side made one change, with pace bowler Jackson Bird coming in for the injured Mitchell Starc.
+Smith's side made one change, with right-arm pace bowler Jackson Bird coming in for the injured left-armer Mitchell Starc.

 England also made one change from the side that lost the third test by an innings and 41 runs with pace bowler Tom Curran making his debut after Craig Overton was ruled out with a broken rib.